AdaDoom3/AdaDoom3/readme.md

 NOTE: THIS PROJECT IS MOSTLY INCOMPLETE

-The aim of Ada Doom3 is to re-engineer the id-tech 4 engine with a clear dependancy hierarchy, and robust tasking systems along with many other improvments.
+The aim of Ada Doom3 is to re-engineer the id-tech 4 engine with a clear dependency hierarchy, and robust tasking systems along with many other improvements.

 Planned features
 ----------------
-* Load and play doom 3 bfg levels
+* Load and play doom 3 bfg levels.
-* Native ports for Windows, Linux X Windows, Mac OS, and SDL
+* Native ports for Windows, Linux X Windows, Mac OS, and SDL.
-* Input support for generic and all major gamepads
+* Input support for generic and all major game-pads.
-* Multi-monitor windowing
+* Multi-monitor windowing.
-* Threaded rendering with support for using multiple graphics cards
+* Threaded rendering with support for using multiple graphics cards.
-* SIMD math library
+* SIMD math library.
-* Responsive multiplayer
+* Responsive multi-player.
-* Steam support for user accounts and achievements
+* Steam support for user accounts and achievements.

 Dependencies
 ------------